tocco934/aws-foundry-ssl/README.md

 - Fix: S3 bucket ACL permissions were updated for the stricter [default policy](https://aws.amazon.com/about-aws/whats-new/2022/12/amazon-s3-automatically-enable-block-public-access-disable-access-control-lists-buckets-april-2023/) as of circa April 2023
 - Fix: S3 permissions and configuration was changed in Foundry 11
 - Fix: New default AMI security seems to necessitate `sudo` in the install script
-- Fix: LetsEncrypt SSL certbot didn't work on initial startup
+- Fix: LetsEncrypt TLS certbot didn't work on initial startup
   - Please be aware of the 5-certificates-per-week maximum issuance in case of redeploying multiple times when setting up or if testing things
   - I had to learn a lot about systemd timers, in this case splitting certbot into two timers for the one service
   - Note that certbot _must_ be run after the domain is set up.
 I've allowed a 30s buffer, but if say CloudFormation takes longer to set up Route53 it may fail